Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Partial Bell polynomials as -hypergeometric polynomials

-Before proceeding to discussion on commutative algebra around the associated partial Bell polynomials, let us prepare some properties of the associated partial Bell polynomials, which will appear as properties of the $A$-hypergeometric system.
-The associated partial Bell polynomials (\ref{def:aBell_d}) and (\ref{def:aBell_u}) are represented by another partial Bell polynomial or as a linear combination of other partial Bell polynomials \cite{mano2016}.
-For later discussion, we present the following fact.
+The associated partial Bell polynomials (\ref{def:aBell_d}) and (\ref{def:aBell_u}) are represented by another partial Bell polynomial or as a linear combination of other partial Bell polynomials \cite{mano2017}.
+For later discussion, we present the following fact, which was not presented in \cite{mano2017}.

-\begin{proposition} The associated partial Bell polynomial $(\ref{def:aBell_d})$ can be represented by the partial Bell polynomial:
+\begin{proposition} The associated partial Bell polynomial $(\ref{def:aBell_d})$ can be represented by the following partial Bell polynomial: